kuszewski/iris-k3s/README.md

 `kubectl create cm iris-cpf --from-file data.cpf --from-file compute.cpf`

+To learn more about CPF, check out the IRIS documentation at: https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_CPF

 ### Create storage class

 Kubernetes allows for working with many different storage subsystems through the concept of a storageClass.
 Let's add a storage class that will just pull files from your local machine.